Department of Puno

-Puno (/es/) is a department of Peru.
+Puno (/es/; Aymara and Quechua: Punu) is a department of Peru.
 Located in the country's southeast, it is the fifth largest department in Peru, after Cuzco, Madre de Dios, Ucayali, and Loreto.
 It is bordered by Bolivia to the east, the departments of Madre de Dios to the north, Cusco and Arequipa to the west, Moquegua to the southwest, and Tacna to the south.
 It is administered by a regional government.
 Its capital is the city of Puno, which is located on Lake Titicaca in the geographical region known as the Altiplano or high sierra.

+According to the adjusted 2025 census results, 1,233,000 people lived in Puno.

 History

 Puno was the territory of the Tiahuanacos (800 A.D. – 1200 A.D.), who were the highest cultural expression of the Aymara people who established themselves in what is today Peru and Bolivia.
 The Incas took over these lands in the fifteenth century, and the Spanish, attracted by the mining industry developed there, left an important Colonial legacy throughout the entire area.

+The department was created by the Reglamento Provisional de Elecciones, published on April 26, 1822, which established the department of Puno alongside those of Arequipa, Cuzco, Huamanga, and Huancavelica.

+In department was the site of the 2007 Carancas impact event.